Tesla Electric Light and Manufacturing: History

 Based at the site where 1571-1579 Irving Street now stands, on Irving Street between Coach and Elizabeth, Rahway, New Jersey, Tesla Electric Light and Manufacturing Company was started in December 1884 after the inventor Nikola Tesla left Thomas Edison's employment following a disagreement over payment.
-The company was formed in a partnership between Tesla, Robert Lane and Benjamin Vale with Tesla given the task of designing an arc lighting system, a fast growing segment of the new electric light industry used mostly for outdoor lighting.
+The company was formed in a partnership between Tesla, Robert Lane and Benjamin Vail with Tesla given the task of designing an arc lighting system, a fast growing segment of the new electric light industry used mostly for outdoor lighting.
 Tesla designed an arc lamp with automatic adjustment and a fail-switch as well as improved dynamos.
 These were the first patents issued to Tesla in the US.
 By 1886 he had installed a central station based system in Rahway lighting streets as well as a few factory buildings.

 The investors showed little interest in Tesla's ideas for new types of motors and electrical transmission equipment and, with the market already heavily controlled by Brush Electric Illuminating Company and the Thomson-Houston Electric Company, they came to the conclusion it was better to develop an electrical utility than invent new systems.
 By the fall of 1886 they had formed the Union County Electric Light & Manufacturing Company spelling the end for Tesla Electric Light and Manufacturing and leaving Tesla penniless.
 Tesla even lost control of the patents he had generated since he had assigned them to the company in lieu of stock.